stonea/C-Type-Deduction-Explorer/README.md

 issues by having the compiler produce a compile-time error, which presents type information back to the user.
-However, it can be tedious to repeadely set up code to produce an error, run the compiler, and extract type information from the ese error messages.
+However, it can be tedious to repeadely set up code to produce an error, run the compiler, and extract type information from the error messages.
 Luckily the "Type Deduction Explorer" tool eliminates this tedius task by automating the process for you.

 To understand what the Deduction Explorer does, it helps to understand the